Cosmo-Tech/azure-sample-webapp/doc/apiAzureFunctions.md

 ## GetEmbedInfo

-This Azure Function is only necessary when using the **service account** mode to access PowerBI reports.
+This Azure Function is only necessary when using **PowerBI** reports with the **service account** mode.
 If your webapp is configured to use the connected user identity, then you do not need to use this Azure Function.
-See the [PowerBI configuration](powerBI.md) documentation for more details.
+See the [PowerBI configuration](charts_powerBI.md) documentation for more details.

+## GetSupersetGuestToken

+This Function is only necessary when using Superset as the BI tool to embed dashboards in the webapp.
+See the [Superset](charts_superset.md) documentation page for more details.